linas/learn-experiments-en/README.md

 The above are large.

+* `run-1-en_mpg-tranche-1234.rdb` -- ??
+I guess mpg-parsed ??

+* `run-1-marg-tranche-123.rdb` -- Described in Diary Part Three
+  page 6,8 ... contains word pairs and also disjuncts, and MMT marginals for disjuncts (and maybe word-pair marginals?)

+  This takes 50GB to load word pairs, and 60 GB to do anything with them.

 * `run-1-t1*-trim-1-1-1.rdb` -- MPG-parsed and trimmed to remove words,
      disjuncts, and sections with a count of 1.
 Includes MM^T marginals (but for word-disjunct pairs only) and redone pair marginals.